 Our Burlington home is nestled between the shores of Lake Champlain and the vistas of the Green Mountains.

-We are located on the University of Vermont campus, and adjacent to Fletcher Allen Health Care, fostering a culture of collaboration and partnership.
+We are located on the University of Vermont campus, and adjacent to The University of Vermont Medical Center, fostering a culture of collaboration and partnership.

 Our division has responsibility for, or contributes to, the following facilities of the College's Core Facilities, our campus-wide resources that provide researchers with the sophisticated equipment and methodologies that help expand their work.

 - Biosafety Level 3 (BSL3) Laboratory and Inhalation Facility

 - Flow Cytometry Facility

 - Molecular Bioinformatics Shared Resource (MBSR)

 - Transgenic Mouse Facility